 Noted with appreciation the document “Comprehensive and science-based terminology, classification and taxonomy for hydrogen” (ECE/ENERGY/2022/8) and the need to develop a classification for hydrogen that goes beyond colours.
 In this regard, agreed to support ongoing policy dialogue on hydrogen projects and, through it, foster cooperation within the ECE region and with the global resource community.

-Noting that hydrogen activities are currently not centralized in the sustainable energy subprogramme, reporting directly to the Committee and to the Committee’s Bureau between sessions.
-Further requested a Vice-Chair of the Committee Bureau, or a Chair or Vice-Chair of the Bureau of one of the Committee’s subsidiary bodies, lead the Task Force.
-Further requested the Task Force to:
+Noting that hydrogen activities are currently not centralized in the sustainable energy subprogramme and are based on informal collaboration amongst a number of groups of experts, agreed to establish an ad hoc Hydrogen Task Force reporting directly to the Committee and to the Committee’s Bureau between sessions.
+Requested the Bureau to develop Terms of Reference for the Task Force using room document “Hydrogen Task Force – Draft Terms of Reference” (CSE-31/2022/INF.13) as the basis.
+Requested a Vice-Chair of the Committee Bureau lead the Task Force.
+Requested the Task Force to:

-prepare a strategy and work plan for future activities of the Committee on hydrogen, including identifying which activities can be carried out using regular budget resources and which will require extrabudgetary resources; define the scope and terms of reference for the Task Force; and report to the Committee at the thirty-second session.
-Requested the Task Force to coordinate with other entities engaged in similar activities to avoid duplication.
+(a) Promote and facilitate policy dialogue on hydrogen and foster cooperation in that field within the ECE region.

+(b) Provide support to implement extrabudgetary projects on hydrogen that are being managed by the Sustainable Energy Division.

+(c) Prepare a paper detailing existing international initiatives on hydrogen in the ECE region and beyond in order to avoid duplication.

+(d) Prepare, for the Committee’s consideration, strategies and work plans for future hydrogen activities of the Committee aiming to:

+Identify hydrogen-related activities to be carried out using the regular budget,

+Propose new hydrogen-related activities that require extrabudgetary resources.

-Requested the Expert Group on Resource Management, in close cooperation with the Hydrogen Task Force, the Group of Experts on Gas and other subsidiary bodies, to develop Specifications for the application of UNFC to hydrogen projects and production technologies, subject to extrabudgetary resources.
+Requested that the Task Force, in collaboration with Expert Group on Resource Classification:

+Develop Specifications for the application of UNFC and the United Nations Resource Management System (UNRMS) to hydrogen projects and production technologies;

+Develop pilot hydrogen production projects applying UNRMS principles.

-Requested the Expert Group on Resource Management, in close cooperation with the Hydrogen Task Force, the Group of Experts on Gas, and other subsidiary bodies, to develop a pilot hydrogen production project applying UNRMS principles, subject to extrabudgetary resources.
+Requested that the Task Force, in collaboration the Group of Experts on Gas, discuss, develop, and promote good practices and recommendations on:

+Blending hydrogen with natural gas;

+Hydrogen purity requirements for its production, transmission, and final use in hard-to-abate industries;

+Use of gas infrastructure to accelerate development of hydrogen projects;

+Issues related to hydrogen emissions.

+The Committee requested the four groups of experts to continue to develop a scientifically-based terminology for hydrogen that reflects the volume of GHG emissions throughout the life cycle.

 Requested the Hydrogen Task Force to work collaboratively with all six subsidiary bodies towards establishing a tradeable Guarantee of Origin for Hydrogen (GOH).
 This GOH would decouple physical from commercial flows and thereby accelerate hydrogen deployment.
 GOHs shall be compatible with the common standard of Guarantees of Origin, that allows an accurate comparison of emissions of different technologies and energy carriers, based on Life Cycle Analysis (LCA).
 Further requested that progress on this be reported to the Committee at its thirty-second session.